Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Paperwork beckoned.
 He had a unit to administer, even if what he really wanted to do was go home and *sleep.* But, there were things that needed doing which he’d set aside for the last few days.
 A full in-tray, made all the fuller by yesterday’s mission.

-He groaned, was briefly tempted by the idea of a second latte, thought of ‘Horse and poured himself a glass of water instead...and got to work.
+He groaned, was briefly tempted by the idea of a second latte, thought of ‘Horse and poured himself a glass of water instead... and got to work.

 ___